 Mr. Fellner formerly served as Associate General Counsel of the Pension Benefit Guaranty Corporation, a federal agency charged with administering the insurance program for all private defined benefit pension plans, where he was in charge of overseeing PBGC's litigation program.
 In that capacity, he coordinated the tactics and strategy of defending the constitutionality of the Multiemployer Pension Plan Amendments Act of 1980, against 165 separate district court challenges, and argued Gray v.
 PBGC and PBGC v.
 Connolly before the Supreme Court of the United States, achieving unanimous decisions in both cases.

 Mr. Fellner was ranked as one of the top employment lawyers in the District of Columbia by Chambers USA – America’s Leading Business Lawyers (2005-2015 editions), in which he is acknowledged for 'inspiring incredible client confidence' and his 'encyclopedic knowledge' of OSHA law.
-He has been listed in The Best Lawyers in America® 2015 and the 2012 SuperLawyers for Labor and Employment Law work.
+He has been listed in The Best Lawyers in America® 2015 and the 2015 SuperLawyers for Labor and Employment Law work.
 Mr. Fellner was listed in 2015 as one of the best Labor & Employment lawyers in Washington, D.C. by Best Lawyers®.
 He was named in 2014 to the 100 Most Powerful Employment Lawyers by Lawdragon and Human Resource Executive (HRE )magazine.
 In 2015, Lawdragon added Mr. Fellner to the Employment Lawyers Hall of Fame for his “consistent recognition for all-around excellence in counseling clients”.
 Mr. Fellner is the co-author of the first book dealing with occupational safety and health law, entitled Occupational Safety and Health Law and Practice (1975), and has authored numerous articles and addressed numerous audiences in the OSHA and pension fields.